Senator Collins says won't support anti-abortion Supreme Court nominee

 “I told [President Trump] that I was looking for a nominee that would demonstrate a respect for precedent ...
 I also suggested that he broaden his search,” Collins also told ABC’s “This Week” program.

 She added that there were people on Trump’s initial list that she could not support.
+The president has said he will choose a nominee from a list of 25 jurists developed for him by White House aides and conservative Washington legal activists.

-Trump has said he will not ask candidates whether they would overturn the 1973 Roe v.
-Wade decision, which established a woman’s right to abortion.
+Trump has said he will not ask candidates whether they would overturn the Roe v.
+Wade, a landmark 1973 ruling on a women’s abortion rights.
+For decades it has been a major focus of America’s long-running and bitter debate about abortion.

+Republican Senator Lindsey Graham told NBC’s “Meet the Press” he sees legal precedent as important on the issue.

+He said, “Roe v Wade has been affirmed over the years ...
+I am not going to vote for anyone who tells me they are going to decide a case before the facts are presented.”

 While Kennedy was a conservative, he proved to be a somewhat unpredictable “swing” vote over his long career.
 He sided with the court’s liberals by voting in favor of abortion rights and gay rights in key cases.